Wood planter boxes look so beautiful in a garden, and on a patio or deck.

 The paint we used is Sherwin Williams Emerald Exterior Latex paint in color Aloe, with Satin finish.
 Isn’t it a gorgeous mint color?
 We love this great quality paint because it’s not only fade and mildew resistant, but also meets the most stringent VOC regulations.

 Apply the paint with a brush or sprayer.
 We used Wagner home decor paint sprayer and diluted the paint with a ratio of 3 part paint and 1 part water to use in the sprayer.
-It comes out really nice and even! ( Thank you Sherwin Williams and Wagner for generously supporting our projects with great products!)
+It comes out really nice and even!

 If you want to create natural looking wood planter boxes, you can use a clear sealer on unpainted plywood and wood.